 Exponentiated Exponential Distribution (not in syllabus):

 The exponentiated exponential distribution is a continuous probability distribution that extends the exponential distribution by introducing an additional parameter.
 It is also known as the generalized exponential distribution or the double exponential distribution.
-The exponentiated exponential distribution has two parameters, a a aaa and λ λ lambda\lambdaλ, representing the shape and rate parameters, respectively.
+The exponentiated exponential distribution has two parameters, aa and lambda\lambda, representing the shape and rate parameters, respectively.

 The probability density function (PDF) of the exponentiated exponential distribution is given by:

 The exponentiated exponential distribution allows for more flexibility in modeling data compared to the standard exponential distribution.
-The value of the parameter a a aaa determines the shape of the distribution.
-When a = 1 a = 1 a=1a = 1a=1, the exponentiated exponential distribution reduces to the standard exponential distribution.
+The value of the parameter aa determines the shape of the distribution.
+When a=1a = 1, the exponentiated exponential distribution reduces to the standard exponential distribution.